 What does this mean for me?

-An exception to usury is any loan (including any forbearance, extension, or modification) of a loan which is arranged by a licensed real estate broker and secured by real property.
-If an unlicensed investor chooses to forbear, modify, or extend a loan and charges points, fees or otherwise increases the rate of interest there is an argument that these new amounts are usurious even if the underlying transaction was arranged by a licensed broker and therefore exempt at origination.
+An exception to usury is any loan (including any forbearance, extension, or modification) of a loan that is arranged by a licensed real estate broker and secured by real property.
+If an unlicensed investor chooses to forbear, modify, or extend a loan and charges points, fees, or otherwise increases the rate of interest there is an argument that these new amounts are usurious even if the underlying transaction was arranged by a licensed broker and therefore exempt at origination.
 Effectively, you can take an exempt loan and turn it non-exempt by changing its terms without a broker.

 What should I do?

 To avoid accidentally turning your loan into a non-exempt loan, you should consult with the Geraci Transactional Team before entering a forbearance.
 Our team can talk through the facts of your situation with you and determine whether the forbearance should be arranged by a licensed California real estate broker.
-If you have any questions about usury and forbearances in California, our team is happy to help.
-Reach out here.